eeclaire/artist-queue/README.md

 ### Issues:
 [] Instead of taking music from the last hour on the cronjob, I should get it from up to the last time I pulled music - What if I shut off my computer for several hours after listening to some gr8 jams?
 [] "Re: Stacks" is a song.
 And I'm splitting my artists from tracks on colons.
-LOL [] There should be more entries in artists.csv - investigate that
+LOL